anujdhawan/gcp-provisioning/README.md

 * **billing_account_id -** The ID of the billing account that you will link to defined projects.

+* **API -** This is the API key from your Orbitera account

+* **API_S -** This is the secret key from your Orbitera account

+* **company -** This is your company's name.
+This will be set as the organization name when creating the Orbitera customer.

 #### Arguments
 The following arguments must be provided when calling the script:

+* **requester_first_name -** First name of the project requester.
+Used to create Orbitera customer.
+Must be entered as a string

+* **requester_last_name -** Last name of the project requester.
+Ussed to create Orbitera customer.
+Must be entered as a string

+* **requester_email -** Email address of the project requester.
+Used to create Orbitera customer.
+Must be entered as a string

 * **project_name -** The name of your GCP project.
 Must be entered as a string